mehta-sahil/Report-Generator/README.md

-# AI Buddy- Report Generation Website
+# Report Buddy- Report Generation Website

 ## 📌 Overview
 This project is a report generation website that systematically creates reports on any topic provided by the user.
 It leverages the Gemini API to generate detailed and structured reports.
 Users can enter a topic, and the system will fetch and format relevant information into a downloadable document.